akshaypatil314/Internship-Task-Practise/README.md

-# Internship-Task-Practise
+# Internship-Tasks
-This repository is used for storing all practise task related to internship
+This repository is used for storing all tasks/projects related to internship